 Swagbucks – Although there are all kinds of ways to earn Swagbucks, I typically only use it as a search engine.
 Instead of opening up my normal web browser, I open up Swagbucks and do all my searches from there.
 A few times a week, I’ll randomly earn 4 – 20 Swagbucks.
 Every once in awhile I’ll watch a video, complete a survey, or purchase something through a shopping link (but only if the site isn’t on Rakuten).

 I tracked my Swagbucks earnings for the month of July and I earned 52 Swagbucks simply by doing my internet searches through it.
 For the month of June, it was 45.
 May was 54.
 The only thing you need to remember is to open up Swagbucks when you log onto your computer each day and then go to that page for every search you do.
-You can also download a Pretty darn simple.
+You can also download a bar that will automatically remind you to use it.
+Pretty darn simple.

 Related Content: Save Money on Museum Visits